angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_financial_industry_2.md

 Node 5:   1/5

-No matter how large the value of K is, the PageRank value of the Node has a unique value in the network.
+* No matter how large the value of K is, the **Page Rank** value of the Node has a unique value in the network.

-So far, We are studying PageRank and the Next post is about HITS algorithm
+* So with **Page Rank**, We can comutpe which is the most important node over all nodes in a network.
+* So far, we studied how we could compute a basic **Page Rank**